chipxsd/stream-based-sync/stream-based-sync.md

 complete state, color label and its title) even when the client doesn't have the connection to the server.

-* [x] Publishing events with a disconnected client is like sending generated events into void.
-* [x] For offline support, introduce a queue between event vending and publication logic.

 ### 4.4 Reducing the Edit Distance

 Picture a scenario where the client is offline and we create a new task.